Submissions

 - Permission has been obtained to publish all photos, datasets and other material provided with this submission.

-Use this section to submit the manuscript to the Special Issue on Critical and Social KO
+Use this section to submit the manuscript to the Special Issue on KOS in AI and AI in KOS

 Privacy Statement